maresb/docker-build-veracrypt/README.md

 ## Motivation

 When it comes to encryption software, it's difficult to be too careful.
 (For example, I'd recommend reading about both Crypto AG and the suspicious end of TrueCrypt.)
 Even for the official VeraCrypt downloads, there doesn't seem to be a good way to verify that those binaries actually correspond to the source code available on GitHub.
 I find it more reassuring to compile from publicly available source code.
-(Even if the source code is fine, that is no guarantee that the binary will be safe.
-For example, see "Reflections on Trusting Trust" by Ken Thompson.)
+(Even if the source code is fine, that is no guarantee that the compiled binary is safe; for example, see "Reflections on Trusting Trust" by Ken Thompson.)

 ## Challenge